omarreis/vsop2013/PublishInnoSetupOnMSStore.md

     \Program Files (x86)\Windows Kits\10\bin\10.0.1234.0\x86"

-The sign command looks like this:
+The sign command with EV certificate looks like this:

     SignTool sign /n "YourCompany Ltd" /t "http://timestamp.comodoca.com" /fd SHA256 "path\filename.exe"

 Make sure the company name matches the certificate.
-At this point you will be prompted for the password and token ( 2 factor authentication ) This stores the signature and timestamp on the EXE file meta data.
+At this point you will be prompted for the password and token ( 2 factor authentication )

+If signing with a non-EV certificate, the password can be included in the command line:

+    SignTool sign /f "path\YourCompanyCertificate.pfx" /p "aLargePassword" /t "http://timestamp.comodoca.com" /fd SHA256 "path\filename.exe"

+SignTool stores the digital signature and timestamp on the executable file meta data.

 * To check the signature, use Windows Explorer, righ-click the file and select Properties.